Find out what a bus gate is, where they are and how to make sure you don't get a fine for using them.

 All road users must observe and comply with the signs at each location to avoid receiving a fine (also called a penalty charge notice (PCN)).

 Penalty charge notices (PCNs)

-The registered keeper of a vehicle that enters a bus gate can expect to receive a fine of £60 which is reduced to a £30 discount charge if paid within 14 days from the date of the issuing of the notice.
+The registered keeper of a vehicle that enters a bus gate can expect to receive a fine.

 Find more information about penalty charge notices.